 The Pinball Hall of Fame is a treasure trove of bright flashing lights, dinging bells, and furious button-pushing.
 Located not far off the Las Vegas strip in an unassuming building, the Pinball Hall of Fame is beloved by locals and traveling aficionados alike.

-More than 200 games fill the warehouse; mostly pinball, but there are a few sports-themed games, some great get-the-ball-bearing-in-the-right-hole games, and one strange safe-breaking game, ranging from around the 1940s era to modern day.
-A few games cost ten cents per play, most cost 25¢, and the newest pinball games cost 50¢.
+More than 200 games fill the warehouse; mostly pinball, but there are a few sports-themed games, some great get-the-ball-bearing-in-the-right-hole games, and one strange safe-breaking game, ranging from around the 1940s era to modern-day.
+A few games cost ten cents per play, most cost 25¢, and the newest pinball games cost $1.

-By the time he decided to make the move out to the desert, he had amassed around 1000 pinball machines in various states of refurbishment–every last machine came with him to Las Vegas.
-Tim spent the next 20 years working on his machines, and holding “Fun Nights” for locals in the know.
-Folks would come play the games, and Tim donated the money he made to charity.
+By the time he decided to make the move out to the desert, he had amassed around 1,000 pinball machines in various states of refurbishment, bringing every last machine with him to Las Vegas.
+Tim spent the next 20 years working on his machines and holding “Fun Nights” for locals in the know.
+Folks would come to play the games, and Tim donated the money he made to charity.

 The new location is on 'the Strip,' across from the famous 'Welcome to Las Vegas' sign and the Mandalay Bay hotel.

 The Pinball Hall of Fame also houses classic video arcade games and two Disney Mold-A-Rama machines.